 EJB 3.1 bean classes do not implement javax.ejb.SessionBean.
 Therefore, the lifecycle methods need not be implemented.
 A stateless session bean is specified with annotation @Stateless and a stateful session bean with annotation @Stateful.

 The migrated EJB 3.1 session bean (DocumentManagerBean) corresponding to the EJB 2.1 stateless session bean is shown in Figure 24.
 While converting the EJB 2.x bean to the EJB 3 no interface view, there is no need to carry over the EJB 2.x interfaces.
+Go ahead and delete these two interfaces:

 org.apache.geronimo.samples.document.ejb.DocumentManager